tariqbuilds/linux-dash/README.md

 <br/>

-## Dark mode support

-This fork adds a toggle to the navbar so you can switch to dark mode or light mode.

-It's still in an early stage and needs some cleaning.

 ## Features
 * **Small** ----- Under 400KB on disk _(with .git removed)!_
 * **Simple** ---- A minimalist, beautiful dashboard